saurabhnagare78/slackapp/README.md

 # Automated Help Desk

+## Prerequisites:

+    - Slack Account/Workspace
+    - JIRA Account
+## Description

-1. This Slack App helps create Jira Tickets from within Slack App Shortcuts
+    - This Slack App helps create Jira Tickets from within Slack App Shortcuts
-2. It also responds to messages when status set as `Out of Office`.
+    - It also responds to messages when status set as `Out of Office`.

 ## Setup
-Follow the command to clone the project
+Follow the commands to clone the project
 ```
 git clone git@github.com:caxefaizan/slackapp.git
 cd slackapp